awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

   + Object has a set of existing tags – To modify the existing tag set, you must first retrieve the existing tag set, modify it on the client side, and then use this API to replace the tag set\.
 **Note**
  If you send this request with an empty tag set, Amazon S3 deletes the existing tag set on the object\.
 If you use this method, you will be charged for a Tier 1 Request \(PUT\)\.
 For more information, see [Amazon S3 Pricing](https://d0.awsstatic.com/whitepapers/aws_pricing_overview.pdf)\.
-The [DELETE Object tagging](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectDELETEtagging.html) request is prefereed because it achieves the same result without incurring charges\.
+The [DELETE Object tagging](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectDELETEtagging.html) request is preferred because it achieves the same result without incurring charges\.

 +  [GET Object tagging](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectGETtagging.html) – Returns the tag set associated with an object\.
 Amazon S3 returns object tags in the response body\.